lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    ~~~~ asn.1
      Encapsulate(pkC) -> (ct1, ss1)
    ~~~~
-   The genp message is of type id-it-KemCiphertext and the value is of type KemCiphertext containing OIDs of the used KEM and KDF algorithm, the desired output length len of the KDF, and the KEM ciphertext ct1.
-The message has no protection and the extraCerts field contains the server (which is the PKI management entity in {{KEM}}) KEM-certificate kemCertS.
+   The PKI management entity in {{KEM}}, which is the server, formats a genp message of type id-it-KemCiphertext with a value of type KemCiphertext containing OIDs of the used KEM and KDF algorithms, the desired output length len of the KDF, and the KEM ciphertext ct1.
+The message has no protection, and the extraCerts field contains the KEM certificate of the server.

-1. The PKI entity validates the server certificate kemCertS.
+1. The PKI entity validates the server KEM certificate.

    It decapsulates the shared secret ss1 from the ciphertext ct1 using the KEM Decapsulate function and its private key skC: